 13.3 acres, Corner of Zig Zag and Cooper Road. (directions) Paved trail is .39 mi or 2033 feet

 Swaim Park is part of an original farmstead with the Wilder-Swaim farmhouse still standing on the corner of ZigZag Road and Cooper Road.
 This historic building is c.
 1832 and is open to the public for special tours and events throughout the year.
 The Montgomery Historic Preservation Association maintains historic documents, photographs and artifacts in this home and during tours, the public can touch and feel the history of our home town coming alive.
-To compliment the farmhouse, the Lazy Daisy Garden Club maintains an heirloom garden in the backyard.
+To complement the farmhouse, the Lazy Daisy Garden Club maintains an heirloom garden in the backyard.

 Nestled amongst the landscape around the pond is a large gazebo built in partnership with the Blue Ash Montgomery Rotary.
 The gazebo is a great place for social parties and for pictures too and can be reserved online for convenient use along with either of the two park shelters in Swaim Park.